Assessment

 Formal Assessment & Testing

 We assess children's learning formally to make sure they are making progress in maths, reading and writing three times a year at the end of Autumn, Spring and Summer terms.
-This does not necessarily means children will sit a test paper: we use end of unit tests and the work that children do in class to assess whether or not they are on track and what they need to learn next.
+This does not necessarily mean children will sit a test paper: we use end of unit tests and the work that children do in class to assess whether or not they are on track and what they need to learn next.

 We ensure that these assessments are accurate by taking part in a range of moderation activities: our teachers work with teachers from other schools in Tower Hamlets to compare assessments.